-Inductance is different from resistance as it changes as the frequency changes; resistance stays the same.
-This is called inductive reactance, which is just a more complicated resistance to the flow of electrical current.
+This is called inductive reactance and it’s different from resistance as it changes as the frequency changes; resistance stays the same.

 For speakers, this matters because it means that the total resistance is made up of the two things I mentioned: wire resistance and inductive reactance.
 The name used to describe this total is impedance.